First, you’ll need to understand the roller-coaster of customer emotions…

 - Circulate a basic questionnaire about what they might ‘want’ to experience

-Step 1 results could indicate: “I want high-speed, dramatic twists and turns, with air whipping through my hair!”
+The results of this step could indicate: “I want high-speed, dramatic twists and turns, with air whipping through my hair!”

 Step 2: Testing the Users’ Experience